 CCTA is currently working on a new project to identify and implement improvements to traffic signals in each subregion.
-CCTA will work with West County's jurisdictions to interconnect selected signals in El Cerrito, Hercules, Pinole, Richmond, and San Pablo, using funding primarily from MTC's OBAG Cycle 3 program.
+CCTA will work with West County's jurisdictions to interconnect selected signals in El Cerrito, Hercules, Pinole, Richmond, and San Pablo, using funding primarily from MTC's One Bay Area GrantOBAG Cycle 3 program.
 Since this effort is already underway, the target for this RTO is the completion of signal interconnection improvements by 2027.
 There is no additional target for 2050 because there are no plans for a further interconnection program.

-The following actions are needed to achieve the RTO targets and to implement other goals and policies of this Action Plan, the CTP, and other regional long-range planning documents with shared priorities.
+The following actions are needed to achieve the RTO targets and to implement other goals and policies of this Action Plan, the Countywide Transportation PlanCTP, and other regional long-range planning documents with shared priorities.
 For Contra Costa jurisdictions, requirements for compliance with the GMP are provided in the CCTA Implementation Guide, which specifies that Contra Costa jurisdictions have an obligation to implement Actions consistent with the time frame of the Action Plans.
 Compliance with this requirement will be evaluated by CCTA every other year, based on a Compliance Reporting Checklist submitted by the subregion's incorporated cities and unincorporated portions of western Contra Costa County.
 All Actions are enumerated in a summary table in Appendix B, which also lists the responsible agency, partner agencies, and proposed timeline for each Action.
+The following actions are needed to achieve the RTO targets and to implement other goals and policies of this Plan, the Countywide Transportation Plan, and other regional long range planning documents with shared priorities:

 - Innovation and Technology-1: Promote the investigation and development of transportation-related innovations that reduce emissions and improve air quality and public health. - Innovation and Technology-2: Interconnect the West County signal system to enable remote access to the signals from a traffic management or operations center.
-These signals to be interconnected are yet to be identified, but will be selected based on the following criteria: - On RRS - In or providing access to a PDA, downtown, or commercial district - Presence of bus routes at the intersection - Connection to BART - Presence of bicycle facilities at the intersection - High number of bicycle and pedestrian collisions - Geographic distribution across Contra Costa County and the subregion - Connection to shared mobility hubs - High traffic volume - Innovation and Technology-3: Examine the feasibility of implementing a pilot automated driving system or other modal technologies (such as an autonomous shuttle) somewhere in the West County area. - Innovation and Technology-4: Work with local transit agencies, regional policymakers, and private entities to promote pooled regional ridesharing services. - Innovation and Technology-5: Implement micromobility recommendations from the Countywide Bicycle and Pedestrian Plan, including those related to ordinances and requests for proposals (RFPs), and work with operators to deploy micromobility systems built with industry best management practices. - Innovation and Technology-6: Work with CCTA to determine a method for tracking the availability of EV charging stations.
+These signals to be interconnected are yet to be identified, but will be selected based on the following criteria: - On Routes of Regional Significance RRS - In or providing access to a PDA, downtown, or commercial district - Presence of bus routes at the intersection - Connection to BART - Presence of bicycle facilities at the intersection - High number of bicycle and pedestrian collisions - Geographic distribution across the Contra Costa County and the subregion - Connection to shared mobility hubs - High traffic volume - Innovation and Technology-3: Examine the feasibility of implementing a pilot automated driving system or other modal technologies (such as an autonomous shuttle) somewhere in the West County area. - Innovation and Technology-4: Work with local transit agencies, regional policymakers, and private entities to promote pooled regional ridesharing services. - Innovation and Technology-5: Implement micromobility recommendations from the Countywide Bicycle and Pedestrian Plan, including those related to ordinances and requests for proposals (RFPs), and work with operators to deploy micromobility systems built with industry best management practices.

-- Innovation and Technology-7: Work with CCTA to mediate adoption and implementation of emerging technologies to ensure that they are feasible and do not cause adverse effects on the transportation system. - Innovation and Technology-8: Work with BART to expand the on-demand bicycle parking program for e-bicycles and scooters at BART stations throughout Contra Costa County. - Innovation and Technology-9: Work with CCTA and local jurisdictions to implement the CCTA EV Readiness Blueprint
+- Innovation and Technology-6: Work with CCTA to determine a method for tracking the availability of EV charging stations. - Innovation and Technology-7: Work with CCTA to mediate adoption and implementation of emerging technologies to ensure that they are feasible and do not cause adverse effects on the transportation system. - Innovation and Technology-8: Work with BART to expand the on-demand bicycle parking program for e-bikebicycles and scooters at BART stations throughout Contra Costa County. - Innovation and Technology-9: Work with CCTA and local jurisdictions to implement the CCTA EV Readiness Blueprint